Research shows that having children doesn’t make you happier.

 Being a parent is an exciting rollercoaster ride.

-Research has shown that babies experience a “happiness bump” right after they are born.
-Glass claims this happiness tends to fade throughout one year.
+Research has shown that babies experience a “happiness bump” right after birth.
+Glass claims that this happiness tends to fade throughout one year.

-The happiness levels of parents and children gradually decline after that point, with nonparents generally becoming happier over time.
+The happiness levels of parents and children gradually decline after that point, with children generally becoming happier over time.

 Although it’s not that parents are reluctant to bring a baby into the family, child-rearing can be difficult.

-Glass states that parents tend to reflect on their lives by focusing on the loving, positive moments with their children.
+Glass states that parents tend to reflect on their lives by focusing on their children’s loving, positive moments.
 She says, “And thank God for that because those same marvellous little creatures can put you into the abyssal of despair if something goes wrong.”

 Happiness can be described as a complex concept.
-It includes life satisfaction, which describes how happy you are about your life and well-being and how you feel in each moment.
+It includes life satisfaction, which describes how happy you are about the way you live, and well-being which describes how you feel in each moment.

-Although having children can increase your happiness and quality of life, there is also much responsibility and stress.
+Although having children can increase your happiness and quality of life, there is also a lot of responsibility and stress.
 It can lead to a rollercoaster ride of highs and lows throughout their parenting experience.

 A study by Princeton University and Stonybrook University showed that parents and children have similar levels of life satisfaction.
 However, parents experience more joy and less stress than their non-parents.